spbvasilenko/NSVasilenko/_posts/2017-05-17-multicast-delegate.md

 }
 {% endhighlight %}

-- It now remains to implement invoking delegates.
-The method that the parameters will make the unit that accepts a delegate:
+<b>It now remains to implement invoking delegates.
+The method that the parameters will make the unit that accepts a delegate:</b>

 {% highlight swift %}
 func invokeDelegates(_ invocation: (T) -> ()) {